Thomashighbaugh/dotfiles/README.md

 ## Features

 -   Extensive
 -   Modular
 -   Install script
-  - Idemponent
+    -   Idempotent
     -   Menu driven
     -   Modular
     -   Pulls in other repos
     -   installs programs
     -   provisions programs

 ## How To